elastic/ecctl/docs/reference/ecctl_deployment_show.md

 ```
       --clear-transient           Removes the transient field in order to make read - edit - write loop safer.
 The default value of clear-transient depends on the value of generate-update-payload.
 If generate-update-payload is true then clear-transient defaults to true.
 Otherwise defaults to false.
-      --generate-update-payload   Outputs JSON which can be used as an argument for the --file flag with the update command.
+      --generate-update-payload   Outputs JSON for complete deployment which can be used as an argument for the --file flag with the update command.
+(Note that usage of --generate-update-payload is mutually exclusive to --kind)
   -h, --help                      help for show
-      --kind string               Optional deployment resource kind (apm, appsearch, kibana, elasticsearch)
+      --kind string               Optional deployment resource kind (apm, appsearch, kibana, elasticsearch).
+If provided only the specified resource info will be shown.
   -m, --metadata                  Shows the deployment metadata
       --plan-defaults             Shows the deployment plan defaults
       --plan-history              Shows the deployment plan history